nolandg/meteor-crater-bunny/README.md

 Use an excellent service like [Fontello](http://fontello.com/) to build a custom iconic font with only the icons you actually use and embed that.

-And yes, you can inline a few icons with the initial HTML delivery and your page will render immediately with the pretty icons.
+And yes, you can inline a few icons with the initial HTML delivery and your page will render immediately with the pretty icons--no flash of weird unsupported symbols.

 ## Inlining the lean CSS
 Now that you have a very lean CSS files, why force your user to do another request for it?